Healthy Homes Assessment Hataitai

 Rental Property Home Assessments Hataitai

-The areas of rental property that are affected with Health Homes Standard.
-Healthy Homes Standard in Hataitai include each:
+Property rental areas that are affected by the Healthy Homes Standard in Hataitai include each:

 • Living Rooms